ikding/data_sci_job_search/slideshow.md

 * Descriptive: What is the average amount of time a bike spends at a station?
 * Predictive: predict # of bikes arriving at each station during a specific time span.

-<p style="text-align:left;">Call to action: read others' analyses of commonly used data science datasets, e.g. [New York Taxi ride](https://www.kaggle.com/c/nyc-taxi-trip-duration), [Crimes in Chicago](https://www.kaggle.com/currie32/crimes-in-chicago), [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud), etc</p>
+<p style="text-align:left;">Call to action:</p>

+* Read others' analyses of commonly used data science datasets, e.g. [New York Taxi ride](https://www.kaggle.com/c/nyc-taxi-trip-duration), [Crimes in Chicago](https://www.kaggle.com/currie32/crimes-in-chicago), [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud), etc

 ---
 ### Data Analysis Challenge - What I Look For

-* Data wrangling: how well do you deal with messy data in the real world?
+* **Data wrangling**: how well do you deal with messy data in the real world?
 Are you familiar with latest tools and best practices?
-* ML: Do you _actually_ know how the model works (vs. just know how to call `scikit-learn` API)?
+* **ML**: Do you _actually_ know how the model works (vs. just know how to call `scikit-learn` API)?
 Can you defend your choices in model selection and hyperparameter tuning?
 Do you know the correct performance metrics?
-* Code quality: do you write well structured and documented code?
+* **Code quality**: do you write well structured and documented code?
 Following [code quality](https://ikding.github.io/python_code_quality_for_ds/) best practices?
 Do you have unit tests?
-* Communication: are you able to describe clearly and succinctly the results of your analysis?
+* **Communication**: are you able to describe clearly and succinctly the results of your analysis?

 ---
 ### Technical Interview (multiple flavors)